 Wages may vary based on the location of the project and the standard wage for similar work in that area.
 The federal government has a prevailing wage for each worker classification, and many states also have their own prevailing wage requirements.
 If a state’s prevailing wage is higher than the federal requirement, the state requirement will apply to a project.

-If you have questions about required wages in your area, contact the appropriate state’s Department of Labor.
+If you have questions about required wages in your area, contact the appropriate state Department of Labor.
 State and local taxing authorities might require additional payroll reporting beyond the certified payroll report as well.

 What are the penalties for failing to provide properly certified payroll reporting?

-The Department of Labor reviews certified payroll records for compliance.
+The Department of Labor reviews certified payroll records for noncompliance.
 The government may question any report that is inaccurate or incomplete.
 As a contractor, you must be able to produce supporting documentation about wages, hours, and payments.

 A willful violation of the Davis-Bacon Act could result in termination from a project, fines, criminal prosecution, or civil penalties.
 Your ability to prove that you did not know about the error or that you could not have found an error without extensive review is imperative.
 To reduce the burden of this important administrative work, you may want to consider outsourcing it to a payroll service provider, like Gusto.